 Conservation of sea turtles in Hong Kong

-The sandy beach at Sham Wan, Lamma Island is the only regular nesting site of Green Turtles known in Hong Kong.
-The site is also one of the few remaining nesting sites in Southern China.
-Therefore, the site is very important to the survival of this highly endangered species in both local and regional contexts.
-To recognize the scientific significance of the area, the sandy beach and the nearby shallow water has become a Site of Special Scientific Interest since June 1999.
+The sandy beach at Sham Wan, Lamma Island is the only site in Hong Kong and one of the few sites in South China Sea at which Green Turtles nest from time to time.
+Therefore, the site is very important to the breeding and survival of this endangered species both locally and regionally.

-The number of female Green Turtles nesting in Sham Wan is small and there would not be nesting every year.
-The protection of this remnant nesting population is therefore very important and a variety of tools have been used to achieve this purpose.
+The number of Green Turtles nesting in Sham Wan is small and there would only be nesting once in several years.
+The protection of this remnant nesting population is very important and a variety of conservation measures have been undertaken.

-Before the onset of the nesting season each year, we will also carry out conservation management for the nesting site.
-The work includes arranging contractors to remove climbers like Beach Morning-glory (Ipomoea pes-caprae) and Vitex rotundifolia.
+Before the onset of the nesting season each year, AFCD carries out conservation management work at the nesting site including removal of climbers such as the Beach Morning-glory (Ipomoea pes-caprae) and Vitex rotundifolia.
 The latter is extensively rooted and difficult to control.
-These climbers obstruct the turtles from making their nest and their hatchlings from entering the sea.
-If female turtles are unable to penetrate the climber thicket and have to make nests closer to the sea, the eggs would have a higher chance of being flooded.
+These climbers obstruct the turtles from making their nests and their hatchlings from entering the sea.
+If turtles are unable to penetrate the climber thicket and have to make nests closer to the sea, the eggs would have a risk of being flooded.